Postdoctoral Research Associate in Psychology

 My research focuses on attention and memory.
 I am also interested in how the social environment effects the way that information is processed in attention and memory.

-Gregory, S. E. A., & Jackson, M. C. (in press).
+Gregory, S. E. A., & Jackson, M. C. (2018).
 Barriers block the effect of joint attention on working memory: Perspective taking matters.
 Journal of Experimental Psychology: Learning, Memory, and Cognition

 Nash, R. A., Winstone, N. E., Gregory, S. E. A., & Papps, E. (2018).
 A memory advantage for past-oriented over future-oriented performance feedback.
 Journal of Experimental Psychology: Learning, Memory, and Cognition, (March). https://doi.org/10.1037/xlm0000549